The United℠ Explorer Card is a good choice if you’re a regular United flyer and can wait for Saver Awards to use your miles.

 It’s always fun to consider the value you’ll get out of an airline card.
 Here, the United℠ Explorer Card offers a lot to consider.

 First, think about the miles you’ll earn: You have a shot at a signup bonus worth 40,000 miles (just spend $2,000 on purchases in the first three months).
-You’ll also receive 1x miles on United purchases, at restaurants and on hotel accommodations purchased directly from hotels.
-On everything else you buy, you’ll earn 2x miles.
+Earn an additional 25,000 bonus miles when you spend $10,000 in the first six months.
+You’ll also receive 2x miles on United purchases, at restaurants and on hotel accommodations purchased directly from hotels.
+On everything else you buy, you’ll earn 1x miles.